Smoking is not permitted on paths, roads and common areas.

 & Table Top Exercises (TTX)

 Little Whale Cove has adopted a modified FEMA Incident Command System (ICS) to manage emergency events in our community.
-The LWC ICS will conduct the fourth in a series of Table Top Exercises Wednesday, July 23rd, 2-4 PM in the Rec Center.
-Led by resident and career Fire Captain David Dumas, we will discuss strategies involved in various local wildfire scenarios, and develop protocols to help us prepare for and manage situations that may occur during the wildfire season.
+The LWC ICS conducted the 4th in a series of Table Top Exercises Wednesday, July 23rd.
+Led by resident and career Fire Captain David Dumas, we discussed strategies involved in various residential and local wildland fire scenarios, and developed protocols to help us prepare for and manage situations that may occur during the wildfire season.

 Labor Day 2020, Echo Mountain Complex Fire